 - I am also leading on the Leisure Centre and Football strategies which is, to put it mildly, another testing role.

-- I chair the Local Outbreak Engagement Board which now meets weekly, alternatively in public and in closed sessions.
+- I chair the Local Outbreak Engagement Board which now meets fortnightly, in public, every Monday at 6pm (next one 15 February).
 I would really welcome your watching as it gives everyone a close insight as to where we are in the pandemic locally.
-The next public one is on Monday November 9 at 6.00pm.
-I promise it will be for less than an hour!
 Click here for more information.

 - I am a member of the Western Area Planning Committee which considers planning issues which either relevant the ward member/s or a sufficient number of residents feel need to be looked at more closely before a decision is made.